 Preparing Your Home for a Safe Return

 Before coming to the Hospital for Surgery:

 - Find a friend/loved one to help you for at least a week when you return home.
-If you need help finding someone, a Social Worker can assist you in making other arrangements.

 - Remove any tripping hazards such as throw rugs, extension cords, or phone cords.